 - Reduced travel times for all road users

-The Australian Government has committed $510 million towards the Toowoomba to Seymour Corridor, of which $300 million has been committed to New South Wales ($22.962 million for this project), $160 million to Victoria, and $50 million to Queensland.
+The Australian Government has committed $510 million towards the Toowoomba to Seymour Corridor, of which $300 million has been committed to New South Wales, $160 million to Victoria, and $50 million to Queensland.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important

 matter, users should carefully evaluate the accuracy, completeness and relevance

 of the information for their purposes and should obtain appropriate professional

 advice relevant to their particular circumstances.

 Project details last updated: 19/01/2022